SagmeisterPeter/ANN_Data_Fusion/README.md

 The folder "models" contains the best models obtained in the training process.

-The folder "ANN" contains the python code for generating artifical spectra and training the NMR ANN.
+The folder "ANN_NMR" contains the python code for generating artifical spectra and training the NMR ANN.

-The folder "ANN" contains the python code for training the datafusion ANN.
+The folder "ANN_datafusion_NMR_UVvis" contains the python code for training the datafusion ANN.

 The data sets can be found on: